Vanege/esperanto-duolingo-course-word-morpheme-list/README.md

 You can use these lists to:
 - build your own Anki deck (to memorize them faster)
 - write texts that are easy to read for people who learn Esperanto using Duolingo.
+For example, this tool to check the roots of an Esperanto text uses the list here: https://codepen.io/VanegeEsperanto/full/emgRbYv
   Duolingo is still the most popular way to learn Esperanto (as of 2026) despite a dramatic drop in quality due to the removal of essential features (grammar notes, most output exercises and the ability to ask for help for each sentence (forum)).

 The two files:
 - The file with the 2018 "lexemes" (actually they are the words that are explicitly taught by Duolingo) is based on https://duome.eu/vocabulary/en/eo, on the date of 2026-06-19.
 The numerical numbers (1887, 1905) are removed, and the proper nouns (Parizo, Toronto, Roterdam, IJK, UK...) are capitalized.
 Note that I manually added "ju" and "des" since they are not present in the original list, but they are clearly taught by Duolingo: https://duome.eu/tips/en/eo